How are the residents selected?

 What involvement do the residents have with administrative projects?

 The administrative residents oversee the intern program to foster their managerial experiences.
-Other administrative projects they oversee throughout the two years include planning pharmacy week, making arrangements for Midyear Clinical Meeting, regulatory compliance projects related to hospital accreditation and medication security requirements, and organizing the PGY1 orientation.
+Other administrative projects they oversee throughout the two years include planning pharmacy week, regulatory compliance projects related to hospital accreditation and medication security requirements.

 Are all of the residents from Texas or Texas schools of pharmacy?